rich-ramsey/aesthetics-glasgow/readme.md

 ## There are four main R markdown files: ##

+These files are based within an R project called 'glasgow.Rproj'

 1. wrangle.Rmd

 This file wrangles raw data, produces some summary data plots, saves out data files for modelling and further analysis in later scripts.